cpputest/cpputest/platforms/Eclipse-Cygwin/README.md

 ##Using the Eclipse-Cygwin Project

 This project is for use on the Windows platform.
 These are the steps required for using it.
-(If you only wish to compile the CppUTest libraries, it is recommended that you use one the method described at http://cpputest.github.io, rather than setting up Eclipse)
+(If you only wish to compile the CppUTest libraries, it is recommended that you use the method described at http://cpputest.github.io, rather than setting up Eclipse).

 ###Preparation
 ####1.
 Install Cygwin
-You need to have Cygwin installed, with at least the Gnu C compiler, make, autotools and libtool.
+You need to have Cygwin installed, with at least the Gnu C\C++ compiler, make, autotools and libtool.
 Please follow the instructions at http://cpputest.github.io to build CppUTest from the Cygwin bash prompt.

 ####2.
 Set your PATH
 Next, you need to add the path to your Cygwin binaries to your Windows system path, e.g.